KopiasCsaba/ccp_audio_system_manual/for_technicians/settingup.md

 * Turn it on following the handwritten numbers on the buttons.
     * The two button marked "1"(one) need to be pressed together, until the "**n**" shows up on the screen.
-    * Then wait until it fiishes the initialization.
+    * Then wait until it finishes the initialization.
     * Then press the button marked as 2.
     * Then press the button marked as 3.